rackerlabs/support-how-to/content/how-to/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2010/index.md

 You click the gear icons on the Public Folders page to manage your folders.
 Clicking the gear icon displays a menu from which you can choose to rename folders, edit mail settings, create subfolders, or delete a specific folder.
-Additionally, on this page you can bulk delete folders, create new folders, and manage different components of the folder.
+Additionally, on this page, you can bulk delete folders, create new folders, and manage different components of the folder.

-### Create public folder
+### Create a public folder

 As an admin, you can create a new folder by performing the following
 steps:

 1. Click **Create Folder**.
     A popup dialog box is displayed.
 2. Name the folder.
     This is the name that will appear in the list of folders.
 3. Select the type of folder.
-4. To mail-enable the folder, select the **Enabled** check box.
+4. To mail-enabled the folder, select the **Enabled** check box.
 5. Specify or edit the display name.
-6. Specifiy or edit the email address for the folder.
+6. Specify or edit the email address for the folder.
 7. Specify or edit the reply-to address.
 8. Click **Save** to create the folder.

     {{<image src="Create_a.png" alt="" title="">}}

 ### Delete public folder

 1. In the list on the **Folders** page, click the gear icon next to the folder that you want to delete.
     {{<image src="delete_a.png" alt="" title="">}}
 2. From the menu, select **Delete**.
 3. In the confirmation pop up box, click **Delete Folder**, to permanently delete the folder.

 ### Bulk-delete public folders